dbaldridge-lab/htcf/htcf_access.md

 ## Connect to the network
 First things first is to connect to WUSM-secure wifi or ethernet.

 If you want to work off campus, you need to use a VPN.
-Download the Cisco AnyConnect app and install.
-In the app, type in msvpn.wusm.wustl.edu for connecting address, and use accounts\<your_wustl_id> and <your_wustl_password> for authentication.
+Download and install the Cisco AnyConnect app.

+Connecting address is `msvpn.wusm.wustl.edu`.
+Use your wustl key and password for authentication.

 ## Logging in to the cluster (Mac or Linux)
 HTCF can be logged onto from your local computer on a mac or linux by using the pre-installed terminal application.